The Waste of Parts Rulepop

 Advancing

-The Mech advances at the end of each round, assuming the following conditions are met:
+The Mech advances at the end of each round if the following conditions are met:

 Enemy Escalation

-As your Crew progresses through the Wastes, they’ll encounter stronger, and more powerful threats to your Mech.
-This is represented by shuffling decks with higher Enemy Levels into the Enemy Deck as you pass certain Milestones.
+As your crew progresses through the Wastes, stronger and more dangerous threats emerge.
+This is represented by shuffling higher-level Enemies into the Enemy Deck when the Mech reaches certain milestones.

-At the start of the game, the Enemy Deck is composed of Level 1 Enemies.
+At the start of the game, the Enemy Deck contains only level 1 Enemies.

-If the Enemy Deck ever runs out of cards, shuffle the next appropriate Level of Enemies together to form a new Enemy Deck.
-Example: At Unit marker 15, the Enemy Deck runs out of cards.
-At this point, shuffle the Level 3 Enemies together to form a new Enemy Deck.
+If the Enemy Deck runs out of cards, shuffle the next level of Enemies together to form a new deck.
+Example: If the Enemy Deck runs out at Distance 9, shuffle the level 2 Enemies to form a new deck.

 Armor Card

-Combat in the Waste of Parts is simple; both Crew Members and Enemies use the same system.
-Whenever an entity makes an Attack, they roll a number of dice equal to their Attack stat.
-Any results of 1–2 () are misses.
-Any results of 3–6 () are hits.
+Combat in the Waste of Parts is straightforward — Crew Members and Enemies use the same system.
+When attacking, roll a number of dice equal to the Attack stat.
+Results of 1–2 () are misses.
+Results of 3–6 () are hits.
 Each hit reduces the target’s Health by 1 point.

 Enemy Attacks